johlym/johnathan-org/src/_pages/about.md

 Johnathan.org is operated, maintained, and written by myself, Johnathan Lyman.
 I’ve maintained this blog to varying degrees since 2014 and have been on the web in about two dozen different formats since 2001-ish.
 Johnathan.org is my personal blog, first and foremost, where I write about topics that interest me.
 In particular, technology, some current events, videos, and other bits I discover are what you’re most likely to see here.

 Since 2014, I’ve created almost over 400 posts.
-About 350 of them (as of mid-September 2018) have made it through the various transitions this site has seen.
+About 350 of them (as of mid-September 2018) have made it through the various transitions this site has seen, though through some culling of content, the current count is {% total_posts %} posts.
 A few of them were so highly irrelevant or didn’t make sense.
-In hindsight, keeping them around seems like the right thing to do, but I’ve opted to move forward.
+In hindsight, keeping them around seemed like the right thing to do, but I’ve opted to move forward.

 ### Hosting, Toolchain, Standards